jimchen2/cloud-setup/ses/README.md

 Then configure Workmail, Create Organization, Update records in Route 53 again too.

-AWS will create a default email receiving rule for you if you create a workmail(THIS IS VERY CONFUSING)
+**AWS will create a default email receiving rule for you if you create a workmail(THIS IS VERY CONFUSING)**

+Then add the backup to s3 in the rule.

 ### Inbound (IMAP)